 Our two favorite Club Levels at Walt Disney World are those at Beach Club and Wilderness Lodge.
 We love taking advantage of Stone Harbor Club during breaks from floating around the lazy river in Stormalong Bay, or sitting in a comfy overstuffed chair in Old Faithful Club while gazing down at that glorious lobby.
 We like to unwind and make the most of the luxurious stay while doing Club Level.

-For choosing the right Club Level for you–or getting the details right on a split stay, once again we recommended using a no-fee Authorized Disney Vacation Planner.
+For choosing the right Club Level for you–or getting the details right on a split stay, once again Here’s the Authorized Disney Vacation Planner that we recommend.
 They can help you come up with a split stay “hotel plan” like this that works for your needs.
 Your interests are going to differ from ours, but they can listen to your family’s interests and priorities and book something customized just for you.
 (Plus, they get their commission from Disney, so there is no charge to you for them to book your trip and help you plan!)

-With all of that said, the math on Club Level only works out if you’re viewing this as such–a luxury experience.
+The math on Club Level only works out if you’re viewing it as a luxury experience or splurge.
 If you’re singularly value-oriented, Club Level is never going to make sense.
 You could simply do grocery delivery and have snacks at your leisure in your Walt Disney World hotel room and come out way ahead in terms of savings.
 Of course, nothing screams “luxury hotel stay” like having groceries delivered and preparing oatmeal in your room.